 In my case, I have added two folders from an external drive that has all my photos on it.
 If you have a large number of photos on your computer and drives, the desktop loader may take days or even weeks to get them all uploaded the first time.

 The Google Photos Desktop App will continue to run in the background until it catches up, and then it will automatically add new photos as you save them.
+Feel free to turn your computer off or restart it whenever you need- the app will continue where it left off whenever you turn the computer back on.

 In my case, I selected some very large folders and have over 46,000 pending uploads, so it’s bound to take a while.

-By logging in to the same gmail account on the app on all your devices- Android phones, iPhones, iPads, Android tablets, Mac computers, Windows computers- the photos and videos from all those devices end up in one place.
+By logging in to the same gmail account on the app on all your devices- Android phones, iPhones, iPads, Android tablets, Mac computers, Windows computers- the photos and videos from all those devices end up in one Google Photos account.
 You can access all the photos using the app on any device, anywhere in the world.
 Easily share individual photos or an entire album with a few clicks.

 In my case, I created a new google account just for my family, installed the app on both my wife’s phone and mine and then installed the desktop app.
 She can now log in from work and see photos I have taken while I am home with the kids during the day.
 I can also see any photos she takes.
 And we can both access all those years of old photos that we took with our various digital cameras, as well as all the photos and documents I’ve scanned over the years.
 Everything backed up in one place, for free, accessible from any device, anywhere, anytime I have signal.

-While it certainly isn’t a full-featured editing app, there is a built in photo editor that features a basic set of tools for enhancing your photos.
+There is a built in photo editor that features a basic set of tools for enhancing your photos.
 For quick editing, there’s a one button do it all auto-fix setting for photos.
 Perfect for a quick correction before you post something online.

 Using the auto-fix feature, I did a quick edit of this underexposed picture of my son.